 I've gotten a couple questions on what we like to do there, especially with kids, so I wanted to share my thoughts here.
 I've been going to Okoboji my whole life (34 years this month!), and each year is a little different as our family changes and as restaurants come and go.
 These were our favorite things this year:

 Spudnutz: First things first: donuts.
 The potato flour is what make these so special.
 If it's the weekend, I suggest calling the day before and placing your order.
 Not only will you not have to wait in a long line, but you also get a discount.
 When you go to pick up, go straight to the counter where they are making the donuts.
 It's fun to watch them work while you wait!
 I love the maple frosted spudnut with sprinkles, but the spudnut holes are wonderful, too.
+We usually get 150 donut holes!
+Haha.
 These are the best donuts I've ever had!
+They melt in your mouth!

 Mini golf: This was our Father's Day activity as a family.
 If you have older kids, I suggest Pirate's Cove, but the Ranch Okoboji is a great low-key place to go with younger kids (especially if your 2-year-old decides he would rather throw his ball in the water features and then run around the golf "maze").